Electric & Hybrid Vehicles Estimatics

 The course is designed for the student that is well versed in writing estimates and wants an edge and insight into the quickly emerging Hybrid and Electric vehicle market that is approaching worldwide.

-Our hands-on approach uses cutaways, visual aids and a rare inventory of late model Hybrid and Electric vehicles.
+We use images of vehicles, other visual aids and provide detailed information about the damage to the vehicle.
 This enables the student to generate damage estimates on these Hybrid and Electric vehicles and understand the safety and knowledge needed to write and repair these vehicles.
 This two day course will review the drivetrain options, ever changing battery technology, and various types of vehicles including EV conversion market which will have special estimating techniques and ACV considerations.

 Emphasis is given to new generation vehicles and the new products, materials, and accessories being manufactured today.

 After successfully completing this course, the student will have the skills and knowledge to prepare a complete and accurate electronic estimate using automated system data as well as a practical repair technique to estimate these vehicles as they come forward.
 In addition student will be introduced to the latest EV publications and increasing EV companies.

 This two-day course is designed for those in the insurance and collision repair industries that will use an automated estimating program to produce damage estimates on Hybrid and Electric Vehicles.
 This course is offered for the student with moderate experience who will be generating thorough and accurate automated estimates from minor to complex collision and comprehensive damages.

 Vale is an authorized trainer for Audatex, CCC ONE, and Mitchell Cloud programs.